Q: What is the AWS Data Lab?

 A: Since a Design Lab is a non-build exercise, customer attendees typically include a mix of architects, builders, non-builders from line of business owners, decision makers, and project influencers.
 Your Data Lab Solutions Architect will help you determine who makes the most sense to join based on your Design Lab goals.

 Q: Where can I attend an AWS Data Lab engagement?

 Q: Is there a deadline to apply for an AWS Data Lab engagement?

 A: No. AWS Data Lab is an ongoing program and nominations are always welcome.

 Q: How does a customer request a Build Lab or a Design Lab?

 A: Reach out to your AWS Account Manager or Solutions Architect for more information.
 If you do not have an AWS account team, please contact Sales.

 Q: What AWS services are in scope for a Build Lab or Design Lab?

 A: Solutions designed and built in the AWS Data Lab span all AWS Databases, Analytics, and Machine Learning services.
-Common use cases involve a combination of Amazon Aurora, Amazon RDS, Amazon DynamoDB, Amazon DocumentDB, Amazon QLDB, Amazon Neptune, Amazon QuickSight, Amazon Redshift, Amazon ElastiCache, Amazon Elasticsearch Service, Amazon EMR, Amazon Athena, AWS Glue, AWS Database Migration Service, AWS Lake Formation, Amazon SageMaker, Amazon Forecast, Amazon Comprehend and Amazon Comprehend Medical, Amazon Textract, Amazon Transcribe, and Amazon Rekognition.
+Common use cases involve a combination of Amazon Aurora, Amazon RDS, Amazon DynamoDB, Amazon DocumentDB, Amazon QLDB, Amazon Neptune, Amazon QuickSight, Amazon Redshift, Amazon ElastiCache, Amazon OpenSearch Service, Amazon EMR, Amazon Athena, AWS Glue, AWS Database Migration Service, AWS Lake Formation, Amazon SageMaker, Amazon Forecast, Amazon Comprehend and Amazon Comprehend Medical, Amazon Textract, Amazon Transcribe, and Amazon Rekognition.